 Central message archive

 In contrast to chat apps for private users, business solutions offer a console where company administrators can manage the employees.
 Thanks to Threema Work’s high flexibility, the service easily adapts to every organization’s needs.
-In BYOD scenarios, Threema Work scores extra points with Threema MDM, while most other solutions only support external MDM systems.
+In BYOD scenarios, Threema Work (in contrast to other solutions) allows to configure the app without an external MDM system.
 Threema Work combines comprehensive pre-configuration options with a straightforward app distribution.

 All solutions support integration into directory services.
 External users can join Threema Work without having to complete a tedious registration process and even without providing a phone number or email address.
 On top of that, Threema Work can also be restricted to a closed user group.